 The Superintendent or designee shall be responsible for determining the visa status and eligibility of foreign exchange students applying for admission to district schools.
 Foreign exchange students shall comply with all immunizations requirements for students.
 Once admitted, all exchange students shall be subject to all district policies and regulations governing students.

 Admissions of foreign exchange students shall be subject to the following guidelines:

-- 1. Students shall be at least sixteen (16) years of age and shall be sufficiently fluent in English so as not to require ESL (English as a Second Language) instruction. - 2.
-Students may not be a graduate of their native school system. - 3.
-Students will be considered for admittance on a space available basis. - 4.
-Resident host families shall submit a statement accepting responsibility for the student and verifying they are serving as a volunteer host without personal profit. - 5.
-Students shall be encouraged to participate in all student activities and athletics, providing all eligibility criteria are met. - 6.
-High school diplomas shall be awarded to all exchange students who successfully meet academic requirements during the year they attended PBHS.
-However, foreign exchange students will not be ranked or be eligible for valedictorian or salutatorian honors.
+- > Students shall be at least sixteen (16) years of age and shall be sufficiently fluent in English so as not to require ESL (English as a Second Language) instruction. - Students may not be a graduate of their native school system. - > Students will be considered for admittance on a space available basis. - > Resident host families shall submit a statement accepting responsibility for the student and verifying they are serving as a volunteer host without personal profit. - > Students shall be encouraged to participate in all student activities and athletics, providing all eligibility criteria are met. - ➤ High school diplomas shall be awarded to all exchange students who successfully meet academic requirements during the year they attended PBHS.
+However, foreign exchange students will not be ranked or be eligible for Outstanding Seniors award(s).